sst/sst/www/docs/quick-start.md

 ---
 id: quick-start
 title: Quick Start
-description: "Create a new SST app"
+description: "Take SST for a spin and create your first full-stack serverless app."
 ---

 import config from "../config";